-Now that we are on the tail end of the school holidays (as you might have guessed by the amount of sibling fighting going on in your house), here are a couple of points I find/found helpful over the school years with my three boys:
+Now that we are at the tail end of the summer school holidays (as you might have guessed by the amount of sibling fighting going on in your house), here are a couple of tips I have found helpful over the school years with my three boys:

-Don’t buy the school uniform too early.
-When I helped at my kid’s primary school at Orientation day in October, I couldn’t believe how many parents bought every item available, even winter clothes.
+Don’t be tempted to buy the school uniform too early!
+When I helped at my kids’ primary school on Orientation Day in October, I couldn’t believe how many parents bought every item available, even winter clothes.
 Kids can grow considerably in three months and you end up with too-short pant legs and arms.

-These are our favorite lunch boxes.
-They have a hinged lid so you’ll never lose the lid.
-And I am very happy to report, that they are available from Woolworth.
-I used to import them from Switzerland – complicated and expensive.
-They come in different sizes, so you can avoid buying overpriced single wrapped snack/ treat items.
-Just put two biscuits in one of these and you’ll save the planet from too much packaging.
+Our favourite lunch boxes have a hinged lid, so you’ll never lose it.
+I am very happy to report that they are available from Woolworth or Coles.
+I used to import them from Switzerland, which was complicated and expensive.
+These boxes come in different sizes, so you can avoid buying overpriced single-wrapped snacking items.
+Just put two biscuits in one of the smaller ones and you’ll save the planet from too much packaging.
 And if you can pack the sandwiches separate from the fruit, you don’t have to use any glad wrap.
-So that can’t be blown away on the playground, because my kids tell me, that’s what seals get wrapped up in!
+(Which means it can’t be blown away on the playground.
+My kids tell me that’s what seals in the ocean get wrapped up in!
 We definitely do not want that.)

 To keep all the boxes in one place use one big container.
-The best all year round ones are the slightly isolated with a zipper.
-The sipper should open on the big side, so you can access all the boxes at once, rather than have to fish them out one by one from the top.
+The best all-year-round ones are those slightly isolated lunch bags with a zipper.
+The zipper should open on the long side, so you can access all the boxes at once, rather than have to fish them out one by one from the top.

 Stock up on lunchboxes (I never thought I would utter the words “stock up”, being an organiser and declutter expert) as you’ll never find the same variety throughout the year.
-And you might need them.
-Some kids lose a lot.
-Others just give up in term III (the lunchboxes not the kids).
+And you will need them.
+Some kids lose things often.
+Others just give up in term 3 (the lunchboxes, not the kids).
 For some reason, lunchboxes and other school items in traditional boys’ colours sell out more quickly than ‘girls’.

 If your kids like certain fruit, there are specialised containers out there.
-I found these at “Chalet” but didn’t buy them yet.
+I found these at “Chalet” but haven’t bought them yet.
 I am contemplating the green one, because bananas are really hard to transport and are an ideal energy snack.
-(Plus once they ripen in our garden, I have to feed them to the crowds.
+(Plus once they ripen in our garden, I have to feed them to the crowds.)